 In today’s fragmented news environment, diversity sells (hopefully, your assignment editor got that memo — if not, tell him or her there’s also this newfangled thing called the Internet).
 Every media outlet needs to reach as broad an audience as possible, and that means reflecting the entirety of your community, your province, your country.
-We need to tell stories about all kinds of different people — including Aboriginal peoples.
+We need to tell stories about all kinds of different people — including Indigenous Peoples.

 Keeping this in mind, “diversity” should be one of the buzzwords (such as “exclusive,” “inside access,” or “enterprise”) that make an assignment editor’s ears perk up.
 Remind your assignment editor that, in ADDITION to being a fantastic enterprise story about fascinating characters involved in real struggles regarding a pressing public policy issue, this story you’re pitching will present a diverse and under-reported community (or whatever buzzwords your newsroom uses).

 If your newsroom is progressive enough to have a diversity audit, then your story will provide some much-needed checkmarks on that balance sheet.